govaultiq/vaultiq-session/README.md

 ## 🤝 Contributing

-1. Fork the repo
+1. Fork the repo.
-2. Create your feature branch
+2. Create your feature branch.
-3. Push your changes
+3. Push your changes.
-4. Open a pull request
+4. Open a pull request.

 <br>